Code is Too Hard To Think About - Slashdot

 ... did little to actually change, this basic alienation

 As far as I can tell, although they do make the day-to-day job of programming computers much easier (and yes, I did start coding before there were any IDEs), they've made things worse in terms of expectations.
-Even as getting programs correct is getting harder, the people who don't do it are looking at the tooling and the support, and the how simple the very basic stuff is, and thinking, "this looks easy, therefore it must be easy, therefore if this guy can't get it done in a couple of hours, the only pos
+Even as getting programs correct is getting harder, the people who don't do it are looking at the tooling and the support, and the how simple the very basic stuff is, and thinking, "this looks easy, therefore it must be easy, therefore if this guy can't get it done in a couple of hours, the only possible explanation is that he's incompetent."

 If code is too hard to think about (Score:5, Insightful)